 Small Float - You might consider attaching your camera to a small float that may save your camera if you happen to drop it in the river.
 GoPro sells a small, attachable float that fits on the back of the camera housing that many of our guests find useful.

-Each guest is given a personal day bag (approx. 7”x13”) and water resistant gear bag.
+Each guest is given a personal day bag (approx. 7 inches x13 inches) and water resistant gear bag.
 Items for day use should be put in the day bag, which is then rolled down and the straps clipped to keep contents dry.
-The gear bag accommodates a sleeping bag (we provide) along with the guest’s personal duffel bag (which should be no larger that 12”x13”x 24”).
-The gear bag is then rolled and clipped, and secured away on the raft during the day, available in camp late afternoon.
+The gear bag accommodates a sleeping bag (we provide) along with the guest’s personal duffle bag (which should be no larger than 12 inches x 13 inches x 24 inches).
+The gear bag is then rolled and clipped and secured away on the raft during the day, available in camp late afternoon.

 Guests should bring an adequate supply of all necessary medications.
 They will be accessible during the day when stored in a day bag or if needed, in cold storage on the raft.
 A list of medications should be provided to us, along with any related medical conditions.
 Keep in mind that Cataract Canyon is a remote section of the Colorado River, and emergency medical attention may be hours away.